-* Note that the University's required insurance coverage (if applicable) is provided for the duration of the program or activity dates, plus an allowance before and after to cover travel.
+* Note that the University's required insurance coverage is provided for the duration of the program or activity dates.
+Travelers are covered up to 5 days before and 5 days after activity dates to allow for incidental travel to the location.
 The University's insurance policy does not cover personal or non-University travel.

 2. Submit your travel registry

 Choose the correct registration link below depending on the type of program or activity you are participating in.

 After submitting your registration you will receive an email with information on how to complete the remaining policy requirements:

 - Complete the online health and safety orientation

 - Upload the student release and waiver to the education abroad system